fountainer/PushPull/README.md

-### Actually it is not push and pull, it is just copy
+### Actually it is not push and pull, it is just copy and move.

 push and pull files and folders through cloud sync folder.

 ### To do

-- Too much redundant code
-- pull and delete
 - tab actions
 - file confliction
 - sync folder check